lexaBlack/Nodejs-Code-Generator/README.md

 ## Installation

-Its quite just download the file and open your terminal first command is to make it executable and the next one is to run it. :-)
+Its quite easy just download the file and open your terminal first command is to make it executable and the next one is to run it. :-)

 ```bash